bucefal76/signal_generator_ad9833/README.md

 - Single channel sine, square and ramp signal up to 12Mhz.
 - Control over serial port.

+# Required hardware

+- Atmega 328p with Arduino UNO (or clone) + 2 x AD9833 (for two channel configuration).
+- ESP32 with Wemos D1 R32 (or clone) + 2 x AD9833 (for two channel configuration).

 # Serial port settings

  - COMM port - same as used with Arduino IDE or VSC Platform IO